Where will China get its future LNG and why?

 There are other considerations, however, including geo-politics, supply diversification, security of supply, etc. Many LNG producing countries have contracts which will be expiring over the next 10 years.
 In several cases, the volume of contract expiration is a significant percentage of their total production capacity.
 These countries will be under pressure to renew or to negotiate new contracts to keep their LNG plants operating.

-The figure to the left shows the volume of expirations scheduled (in millions of tons per annum) versus the percent of total capacity for each country.
+The figure below shows the volume of expirations scheduled (in millions of tons per annum) versus the percent of total capacity for each country.
 Eight countries will need to negotiate contracts for more than 50% of their capacity over the next 10 years.
 This gives China a big opportunity to secure favorable contracts, even if these countries are not those closest to China geographically.

 In addition to contracting with existing LNG providers, China has an opportunity to invest in or negotiate contracts with new LNG export projects which are either under construction or under development.
 This is an opportunity to provide China with even more supply security and diversification for its fast-growing natural gas needs.
 Most of these projects are in North America, East Africa, and Australia.
 However, both Gazprom and Novatek have announced plans for new LNG projects which could deliver more Russian natural gas to the global gas market.